AntoPISA/MAME_SupportFiles/catver.ini/readme/readme.txt

 WhatsNew:
 =========
+2025/11/10 10.10: Aligned files to MAME 0.282.
+Divide the "Music" category into games and musical instruments (or similar).
 2025/10/03 10.09: Aligned files to MAME 0.281.
 2025/09/13 10.08: Aligned files to MAME 0.280.
 2025/08/24 10.07: Aligned files to MAME 0.279.